By Dallas Williams

 Release: February 5, 2016

-Porches, the moniker of musician Aaron Maine has just released his latest effort Pool.
+Porches, the moniker of musician Aaron Maine, has just released his latest effort, Pool.
 Much like the name would suggest, the album is overflowing with references to water.
-While water is a recurrent theme, the prevailing theme is life in your mid-twenties and early adulthood.
-On this record we find Maine exploring production and sound while defining what it means to be a twenty-something adult.
+While water is a recurrent theme, the prevailing theme is “mid-twenties/ early adulthood.”
+On this record, we find Maine exploring production and sound while defining what it means to be a twenty-something adult.
 In that awkward age of not yet being fully established and having grown out of early adulthood, it feels like you’re surrounded by this force that everyone seems to be able to manage but you.
 It’s very akin to swimming.

 The album as a whole is dense.
-It has the moody lyrics of chillwave paired with synths of post-punk.
+It has the moody lyrics of the chillwave genre paired with synths of new wave or post punk.
 The aqueous sounds and references guide the listener to immerse themselves in this record.
-With Pool being such a viscous, moody record, it still remains danceable.
-While you won’t be creating intricate dance routines to any of the 12 songs on Pool it is possible to sway, bop and dance an impassioned two-step.
+With Pool being such a viscous moody record, it still remains danceable.
+While you won’t be creating intricate dance routines to any of the 12 songs on Pool, it is possible to sway, bop and dance an impassioned two step.
 Whether you are by the ocean, a pool, or simply trying to figure adulthood, Pool is a great addition to your record collection.